NodeDiver/subscriptn-simple/DEVELOPMENT_LOG.md

 ## Session: 2025-07-15 (Evening)

+### User Prompt: Add Wallet Section to Settings Page
+**Time**: Late evening session
+**Request**: In the settings user section, I need you to add a new section that will be called a wallet, there you can copy the bitcoin connect button, and we might add some things in there in the future, I'll let you decide what to put there right now for show off.

+**Actions Taken**:
+- **Step 1**: Added Wallet tab to settings navigation:
+  - Added new "Wallet" tab with 💰 icon between Account and BTCPay Servers
+  - Updated navigation array to include wallet section
+  - Maintained consistent styling and active state handling
+- **Step 2**: Created comprehensive Wallet section content:
+  - Added Bitcoin Connect button with proper event handlers
+  - Created placeholder content for future wallet features
+  - Added Lightning Balance display (0 sats placeholder)
+  - Added Payment History display (0 transactions placeholder)
+  - Added Wallet Features section with checkmarks for:
+    - Auto-payments
+    - Invoice generation
+    - Payment tracking
+  - Added "Coming Soon" notice for future advanced features
+- **Step 3**: Applied consistent branding and styling:
+  - Used SubscriptN brand colors throughout
+  - Applied proper dark mode support
+  - Created responsive grid layouts
+  - Added proper spacing and visual hierarchy
+  - Used consistent card designs with borders and backgrounds

+**Files Modified**:
+- `src/app/settings/page.tsx` - Added Wallet tab and comprehensive wallet section content

+**Technical Implementation**:
+- **Navigation**: Added wallet tab with 💰 icon in settings navigation
+- **Bitcoin Connect**: Integrated existing ConnectWalletButton component
+- **Layout**: Used responsive grid layout for balance and history cards
+- **Features**: Created placeholder content for future wallet functionality
+- **Branding**: Applied consistent SubscriptN color scheme and dark mode support
+- **Responsive**: Mobile-friendly design with proper breakpoints

+**Result**: ✅ New Wallet section added to settings page with Bitcoin Connect button and comprehensive placeholder content for future wallet features.
+The section maintains consistent branding and provides a foundation for future wallet functionality.

 ### User Prompt: Create New Dashboard Page
 **Time**: Late evening session
 **Request**: We are now going to be creating a new dashboard page. for this you will duplicate the shop dashboard page. we will name this new page just Dashboard, and you will place an access link to it in the dropdown menu, below shop dashboard, inside that same section. choose an appropriate icon. and we will start modifying this a little bit later. on the next prompt.